If there are changes to lease accounting standards, should it only matter to accountants?

-The new accounting standard, FASB ASC 842, requires non-governmental companies and organizations to include lease obligations on their balance sheets.
+The new accounting standard FASB ASC 842 requires non-governmental companies and organizations to include lease obligations on their balance sheets.
 For lessees, the recognition of lease-related assets and liabilities, as well as changes to the timing of lease expense recognition, could have significant financial reporting and business implications.
 For public companies, the deadline to comply with FASB begins fiscal year 2019.
 Private companies have until fiscal year 2020 to report on the new standard.

 While some companies purchase their equipment, others will need to factor in equipment leases.
 For example, a home improvement store must consider equipment leasing for its forklifts, trucks, etc. When changes to the FASB accounting standard were announced in 2016, you may have thought about whether these changes to the accounting standard would change your buying decisions.
-Now, you may know that FASB 842 shouldn’t change buy vs. lease decisions, but might change terms or how deals are structured.
+Now, you may know that FASB 842 should not change buy vs. lease decisions, but might change terms or how deals are structured.

-- work with your accountants and auditors
+- Work with your accountants and auditors.

-- review internal business controls and processes affected as part of the transition
+- Review internal business controls and processes affected as part of the transition.

-- understand how to use that new software
+- Understand how to use that new software.

 With a lot of visibility and a lot of leases, the Fortune 100 and Fortune 500 are early adopters of the new FASB standard.
 These big organizations are always thinking ahead.
 For these companies, FASB has a significant impact, because their business will change substantially, their business processes will need to adapt, and they will need to integrate other systems, such as ERP, with lease administration software that has FASB capability.